-Colorado is known for being a winter destination.
+Colorado is known for being a winter destination, but there’s more to the state than epic ski slopes.
 Explorers, skiers, and snow-lovers in general flock to the state during the winter months, but the southern part of Colorado has a much different appeal.
 The snow in the south is minimal and the landscape is unique.

 In Colorado Springs massive, jagged rocks sprout from the ground like daisies.
 The majestic Rockies hoover in the distance.
 Rusty red rocks collide with Juniper forests as the southwest and north come together in one beautiful place.
 This place is Garden of the Gods.The “garden” was created during a geological upheaval millions of years ago when horizontal deposits were thrust upward vertically.
 The final product is truly stunning, and it’s easy to see why this spot was deemed fit for the gods.

 There are paved walking paths that wind through this garden of rocks for young and old who need an easier way to enjoy the spectacle.
 Trails run up and over the rocky giants for anyone who desires a bit of a challenge.Start your visit from the North Gateway Rock parking lot.
 The huge red rock is quite a sight.
 Continue past it to the Three Graces where three narrow fins rise sharply from the ground.
 Climb up the rocks in this complex to test your strength and agility.
 This is a great place for a photo op.
 Follow the trail up onto the Sleeping Giant where you can soak in stellar views of Pike’s Peak and the north end of Garden of the Gods.
 Some of the best formations are not in the main complex, so be sure to check the map.
 Other special formations you don’t want to miss include the Siamese Twins, Cathedral Spires, and Balanced Rock.